 This morning brought me memories of my first car, a 1973 Fiat 124 Sport Spider.
 I had to start writing immediately, because that car…well, I’ll simply say that without that car, I’d have been utterly miserable.
 It brought me enormous joy and great happiness when everything else was rough and rocky.
 I drove it well past 100,000 miles, as far south as Key West, as far north as Livingston Manor, New York, and back and forth between many other points shy of those two.

 The beautiful Spider never let me down.
 Even better than that, that car kept me up—’way up.
-In all the time that I had it, I never once thought I needed a bigger car or a faster car or a car with more creature comforts.
+In all the time that I had it, I never once thought I needed a bigger car or a faster car or a fancier car, one with more creature comforts.
 The car was so good I was barely aware of what else I could have in my life or what might have been missing.
 I loved looking at it.
 I drove it onto quiet country lanes where I could swoon as I photographed it from all angles.
-I really was in love with it.
+I was in love with it.

 Time and miles wore on.
 The paint began to look patchy, thin, and dull.
 The color of the upholstery changed from tan to a very odd off-pink.
 The ragtop got ragged.
 I was never disappointed; I think lack of disappointment can be a sign of real love.
-In any case, purebred Italian cars ask for TLC.
+In any case, all purebred Italian cars ask for TLC.
 It was either love her, or the unthinkable.
 So, over time, I gave my sweet 124 everything to maintain our pride: a repaint, new upholstery, a bird’s eye maple dash,

 a fancy radio, and a pair of bright, powerful quartz-iodine headlamps like her European cousins wore.
 She wore the best tires, Michelins, mounted on beautiful Italian Cromodora wheels.
 I gave her Bilstein shocks, which endowed her with a regal poise on all roads.
 I patched her rusty floorboards, kept her engine room spotlessly clean, and regularly changed the oil in her Aurelio Lampredi-designed twin-cam engine myself.